Homicide unit probes deaths of 2 women in Cincinnati home - WHIZ News

-CINCINNATI, Ohio (AP) — Homicide detectives are investigating the deaths of two women whose bodies were found in a Cincinnati apartment.
+CINCINNATI, Ohio (AP) — Homicide detectives are investigating the deaths of two women whose bodies were found in a Cincinnati apartment as well as the deaths of two people found shot in a car in another neighborhood.

 Cincinnati police say officers responded to the North Avondale unit shorty after 5:30 p.m.
 Friday and found the women, who were pronounced dead at the scene.